Annapurna Base Camp is probably the best adventure destination on this planet earth.

 Annapurna Base camp Trekking offers panorama of mountains of world 10th highest Annapurna I (8,091m / 26,545 ft) and 07th highest Dhaulagiri (8,167m), Vara-Shikar peaks / Annapurna Fang, Annapurna South (7,219m-23,693ft), Huin-chuli, Gangapurna (7,455m-24,457ft) Annapurna III (7,555m-24,787ft) includes Mt.
 Machhapuchare (Fish-tail) the unclimbed virgin peak with Lamjung Himal and world 8th highest Manaslu (8,163 m).

-As Annapurna Base Camp continues getting more than thousand of trekkers and mountaineers each seasons you will encounter flow of trekkers, packed animals Mules and porters carrying heavy loads either of trekkers or for merchants and big stores.
+As Annapurna Base Camp continues getting more than thousand of trekkers and mountaineers each seasons you will encounter flow of trekkers.
+The packed animals Mules and porters carrying heavy loads either of trekkers or for merchants and big stores.

 Wild life can be spotted like Himalayan Thar-Musk Deer-Mountain antelopes and many species of bird-life including the beautiful Danphe ‘Impheyan Pheasants’ national bird of Nepal.